open5e/open5e/source/classes/barbarian.rst

 them while raging.

 Your rage lasts for 1 minute.
-It ends early if you are knocked unconscious or if your turn ends and you haven't attacked a hostile creature since your last turn or taken damage since then.
+It ends early if you are knocked :ref:`srd:unconscious` or if your turn ends and you haven't attacked a hostile creature since your last turn or taken damage since then.
 You can also end your rage on your turn as a bonus action.